 Boneless skinless chicken breasts are on many tables.
 They are convenient, easy to cook, and can be prepared in no time.
-But recently there have been some issues with chicken breasts that are rubbery in texture.
-It’s happened to me and it is frustrating, to say the least.
+But recently, there have been some issues with chicken breasts that are rubbery in texture.
+It’s happened to me, and it is frustrating.

-There are several things that can cause chicken breasts to become rubbery.
-Some are within our control, some are outside of it.
+Several things can cause chicken breasts to become rubbery.
+Some are within our control; some are outside of it.
 So let’s get to the bottom of it and never cook rubbery chicken again!

 What Causes Rubbery Chicken?

-One of the main causes of rubbery chicken is overcooking the meat.
-Chicken is meant to be cooked fairly quickly with relatively high heat.
-Since most boneless skinless breasts aren’t the same thickness, it makes it really difficult to cook them evenly.
+One of the leading causes of rubbery chicken is overcooking the meat.
+Chicken is to be cooked quickly with relatively high heat.
+Since most boneless skinless breasts aren’t the same thickness, it makes it difficult to cook them evenly.

 The best way to avoid overcooking is to make the chicken the same thickness all around.
-To do this you simply place the chicken breast between two pieces of plastic wrap and hit it with a meat mallet to an even thickness.
-A rolling pin or heavy pan can certainly substitute in a pinch.
+To do this, you place the chicken breast between two pieces of plastic wrap and hit it with a meat mallet to an even thickness.
+A rolling pin or heavy pan can undoubtedly substitute in a pinch.

-From there you can cook the chicken as the recipe suggests.
+From there, you can cook the chicken as the recipe suggests.
 Unfortunately, you cannot tell if the meat is fully cooked just by looking at it.
-The best way to determine if your chicken is done is to use a meat thermometer.
-Once the chicken reaches 165 degrees, it is considered fully cooked.
+The best way to determine this is to use a meat thermometer.
+Once the chicken reaches 165 degrees, it is fully cooked.
 This cooking chart from the US Gover

 Lack of Moisture

 The next cause of rubbery chicken is a lack of moisture.
-This happens when we overcook it, yes, but chicken can certainly dry out on its own.
-Chicken is very lean and that lack of fat can cause it to be dry.
+Dry chicken happens when we overcook it, yes, but chicken can undoubtedly dry out on its own.
+Chicken is very lean, and that lack of fat can cause it to be dry.

-Moisture can escape from chicken at any time so it’s best to keep it covered with plastic wrap until you are ready to cook.
-This also goes for marinading time.
-Be sure to cover the chicken while its being soaked.
+Moisture can escape from chicken at any time, so it’s best to keep it covered with plastic wrap until you are ready to cook as well as when you are marinading it.
 I like to use a large plastic bag for this.

-Since lack of moisture can cause dry, rubbery chicken, the best way to prevent it is to give it some more.
-This can be done by
+Since lack of moisture can cause dry, rubbery chicken, the best way to prevent it is to give it some more by soaking it in heavily salted water before cooking.

 This process helps to break down some of the muscle fibers of the meat and tenderize it.
-Some of the brine is absorbed into the meat, further helping to prevent dryness.
+Some of the brine is absorbed into the meat, further preventing dryness.
 My personal favorite is to soak the chicken in pickle juice before cooking.